strangetom/ingredient-parser/docs/source/how-to/convert-units.rst

     >>> CompositeIngredientAmount.combined().to(unit)

-however it also support conversion between mass and volume as described below.
+however it also supports conversion between mass and volume as described below.

 Converting between mass and volume
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^